flyteorg/flytesnacks/cookbook/docs/index.rst

 then introduce some of the core plugins.
 This cookbook is designed to get you running both locally, and on a Flyte cluster using
 `Flytekit Python <https://github.com/lyft/flytekit>`__

-All the examples are executable locally and we recommend the best way to try out Flyte is to run these examples in your terminal or IDE.
-If you have access to a whole Flyte platform deployment, this cookbook can also be used as a fully functional workflow repo.
+All the examples are authored using `Flytekit Python <https://github.com/lyft/flytekit>`__ and are designed to be run-locally (this may not be possible for some plugins) or on a Flyte cluster.

 The tutorial is divided into 3 sections: